101 Tweets on How to Use Twitter

 - Tweet about blogging

-- Tweet as a person not only as a company or brand
+- Tweet as an individual not only as a company or brand

 - Offer exclusive discounts to followers